w3c/wai-curricula/content/designer/information-design.md

   * the use of lists, simpler tables, and plain text to convey information presented in complex tables
   * the use of groups of form controls that share a common purpose
   * the use of search functionalities that filter large data sets to display small data subsets
-* describe the use of labels and instructions to make information in forms more understandable
+* describe the use of labels and instructions to make information in forms understandable
 * identify related requirements for developers to programmatically associate text alternatives, headings, table header and data cells, and form labels and instructions, to their corresponding control

-{%- comment -%}

 ## Competencies